rohxander/rohit-portfolio.github.io/_projects/1_project.md

 - Created documentation to assist internal teams with porting and reuse

 **Tools & Platforms**
-PIC32, WFI32, MPLAB X IDE, MPLAB Harmony, Logic Analyzer, UART Analyzer
+PIC32, WFI32, MPLAB X IDE, MPLAB Harmony, Salea Logic Analyzer, Digital Oscilloscopes

 <!--
 You may want to embed links to code or design docs here later